anan44/it-starts-with-clojure/materials/6-simple-web-application/3-query-parameters.md

 Route Path`"/addition"`,
 HTTP method `:get`,
 and handler `fn` we already met in the previous section.
+You might notice that we did not use the keyword `:handler` to specify our handler function.
+`:handler` is actually not required if only handler function is provided.
 Major differences here are inside the handler.
 This time we have named our single parameter `request`.
 Some people call this `req` but we won't be doing that since we like to be precise.